jakemcc/test-refresh/README.md

 - Times how long it takes to run your tests.
 - Can optionally suppress `clojure.test`'s _Testing namespace_ output.
   This is extremely useful in making test output with larger codebases readable again.
+- You can hit `enter` in terminal to force tests to rerun.

 ## Usage